 Structural design in reinforced concrete and in steel.

-The aim of this Module is to provide the student with the ability to investigate and solve geotechnical and structural problems related to the built environment.
+The aim of this Module is to provide the student with the ability to investigate and solve structural problems related to the built environment.

 By the end of this module the student should be able to: